michballard/CV/README.md

 More information
 ----------------
 #####Contact details
-If you would like to find out more, please feel free to contact me by the following:
+If you would like to find out more, please feel free to contact me or view more by the following:
-- Phone + 44 (0)74 4992 8801
+- Phone + 44 74 4992 8801
 - Email [michballard@gmail.com]
 - [LinkedIn]
 - [Github]